mahroof3734/CLARIX/README.md

-# 📖 Clarix — College Management Platform
+# 📖 Clarix — Class Room Management Platform

 > A full-stack web application that brings teachers and students together through real-time chat, smart attendance tracking, and resource sharing — all in one place.